dndManager/dndAria/timeline/session25.md

 - unknown

 Militia heard [Gnoll calls](https://www.soundsnap.com/tags/hyena).
+It's dark, and rainy.
+The gang do some scouting, but don't see the gnolls.
-The gang sets up a defense of the keep:
+So they set up a defense of the keep, and wait.

-V at the front door, A and S in the library,
-E on the roof.
+V is at the front door, A and S are in the library, and E is on the roof.
 E directs four militiamen on the roof.
 Two militiamen are in the back, protecting windows.
 Two militiamen are in the armour room, protecting the windows.